JGSNETO/LearnCpp/README.md

   - Deallocator when item goes out of scope.
   - Syntax within class ~classname(){...}
   - Typical use if for calling delete to deallocate to th heap.

+  ### Null pointer

+  - The zero value is the null pointer value
+  - Recall it is important in list to test for null.
+They are used as sentinel values.
+  - c++11 - list_element* ptr = nullptr;
+  - new keyword - type safe

+  ### Deep vs shallow copy

+  - Shallow: In shallow copy, an object is created by simply copying the data of all variables of the original object.
+  - Deep: An object is created by copying data of all variables, and it also allocates similar memory resources with the same value to the object.

+  - First we will examine the copy constructor.
+We want to build an equivalent list, that is a "deep" copy.
+  - A "Shallow" copy would be a referential copy where the new list head would be the same as the old list head.
+  - Shallow copy is a highly efficient form of copying but has a more limited utility than a deep copy.